-- 11. CONFIDENTIAL NATURE OF DOCUMENTS AND INFORMATION: Information and data that is considered proprietary by either Party or that is delivered or disclosed by one Party ("Discloser") to the other Party ("Recipient") during the course of performance of the Contract, and that is designated as confidential ("Information"), shall be held in confidence by that Party and shall be handled as follows: - 11.1 The Recipient shall: - 11.1.1 use the same care and discretion to avoid disclosure, publication or dissemination of the Discloser's Information as it uses with its own similar Information that it does not wish to disclose, publish or disseminate; and, - 11.1.2 use the Discloser's Information solely for the purpose for which it was disclosed. - 11.2 Provided that the Recipient has a written agreement with the following persons or entities requiring them to treat the Information confidential in accordance with the Contract and this Article 11, the Recipient may disclose Information to: - 11.2.1 any other party with the Discloser's prior written consent; and, - 11.2.2 the Recipient's employees, officials, representatives and agents who have a need to know such Information for purposes of performing obligations under the Contract, and employees officials, representatives and agents of any legal entity that it controls, controls it, or with which it is under common control, who have a need to know such information for purposes of performing obligations under the Contract, provided that, for these purposes a controlled legal entity means: - 11.2.2.1 a corporate entity in which the Party owns or otherwise controls, whether directly or indirectly, over fifty percent (50%) of voting shares thereof; or, - 11.2.2.2 any entity over which the Party exercises effective managerial control; or, - 11.2.2.3 for the United Nations, a principal or subsidiary organ of the United Nations established in accordance with the Charter of the United Nations. - 11.3 The Contractor may disclose Information to the extent required by law, provided that, subject to and without any waiver of the privileges and immunities of the United Nations, including its subsidiary organs, the Contractor will give UNFPA sufficient prior notice of a request for the disclosure of Information in order to allow UNFPA to have a reasonable opportunity to take protective measures or such other action as may be appropriate before any such disclosure is made. - 11.4 UNFPA may disclose Information to the extent as required pursuant to the Charter of the United Nations, or pursuant to resolutions or regulations of the General Assembly or rules promulgated thereunder. - 11.5 The Recipient shall not be precluded from disclosing Information that is obtained by the Recipient from a third party without restriction, is disclosed by the Discloser to a third party without any obligation of confidentiality, is previously known by the Recipient, or at any time is developed by the Recipient completely independently of any disclosures hereunder. - 11.6 These obligations and restrictions of confidentiality shall be effective during the term of the Contract, including any extension thereof, and, unless otherwise provided in the Contract, shall remain effective following any termination of the Contract.
+- 11 CONFIDENTIAL NATURE OF DOCUMENTS AND INFORMATION: Information and data that is equividered proprietary by either Party or that is delivered or disclosed by noe Party ("Discloser") to the other Party ("Recipient") during the course of performance of the Contract, and that is designated as confidential ("Information"), shall be held in confidence by that Party and shall be handled as follows: - 11.1 The Recipiert shall: - 11.1.1 use the same care and discretion to avoid disclosure, publication or dissemination of the Disclosur's Information as h asea with its own similar information that it does not wish to disclose, publish or discretionate: and, - \$1.1.2 use the Discloser's Information solely for the purpose for which it was disclosed. - 11.2 Provided that the Recipient tare a written agreement with the following persons or enlistes requiring shern to need the Information confidential in accordance with the Contract and this Article 11, the Recipient dury disclose information to: - \$1.2.1 any other pupy with the Discloster's prior written consent; and, - 21.2.2 the Recipieiu's employees, officials, representatives and agents who have a need to know such Information for purposes of performing obligations under the Contract, and employees officials, representatives and agents of any legal entity that it controls, controls it, or with which it is order common control, who have a need to know such Information for purposes of performing obligations used in the Contract, provided that, for these purposes e controled legal entity means: - 11.2.2.1 a curporate enlity in which the Party owns or otherwise controls, whether directly or indirectly, over fifty percent (50%) of young shares thereof; or. - 11.2.2.2 noy entity over which the Party exercises effective managerial control; or: - 11.2.2.3 for the United Nations, a principal or subsidiary organ of the United Nations usinghliched in accordance with the Charter of the United Nations. - 11.3 The Contractor may disclose information to the extent required by law, provided that, subject to anti-without any waiver of the privileges and immunities of the United Nations, including its subsidiary organs, the Contractor will give UNFPA sufficient prior natice of a request for the disclosure of Information in order to allow UNFPA to have a reasonable opportunity to take protective measures or such other action as may be appropriate before any such disclosure is made. - 11.4 UNFPA may disclose information to the extent as required pursuant to the Charter of the United Nations, or parsoant to resolutions or regulations of the General Assembly or rules possed gated thereonder. - 11.5 The Recipient shall not be precluded from disclosing information that is obtained by the Recipient from a third party without restriction, is disclosed by the Discloset to a third party without any obligation of confidentiality, is previously known by the Recipient, or at any time is developed by the Recipient completely independently of any disclosures hereunder. - 11.6 These obligations and restrictions of confidentiality shall be effective during the term of the Contract, including any extension thereof, and, unless otherwise provided in the Contract, shall remain effortive following any termination of use Contract.

-12. FORCE MAJEURE; OTHER CHANGES IN CONDITIONS:
+12. FORCE MAJEURE: OTHER CHANGES IN CONDITIONS: